 Five Ways to Improve Your Teaching

-Linda von Hoene
+by Linda von Hoene

 Becoming an effective teacher involves seeking out multiple sites of input that can enable you to reflect on and improve the teaching and learning that takes place in your class.
 This section is designed to provide you with some suggestions about sources for dialogue and methods of feedback.
+All materials cited are available at the GSI Teaching & Resource Center, 301 Sproul Hall.

 One very important, but often overlooked, source of input on teaching is you, the teacher.
 A first step that can form the foundation for other critical reflection is to keep a daily teaching log or journal on your teaching.
 Start by writing your lesson plan on the right-hand side of your teaching notebook and reserving the left-hand side for comments and reflection.
 Questions to ask yourself and reflect on in writing might include, What worked well in this class, and why?
 What didn’t, and why?
 Where did the students seem to have difficulties?
 Were there any noticeable points where the students seemed very engaged with the material?
 What types of things may need greater clarification the next time?
 Were there any particular pedagogical strategies that seemed to work well?
 What will I change the next time I teach this topic?

-In addition to informing your teaching on an ongoing basis, the reflecton fostered by keeping a teaching log will greatly assist you in writing up a statement of teaching philosophy for your teaching portfolio.
+In addition to informing your teaching on an ongoing basis, the reflection fostered by keeping a teaching log will greatly assist you in writing up a statement of teaching philosophy for your teaching portfolio.

 For further information on how to keep a teaching log, see:

-Stephen Brookfield (1995).
+Brookfield, Stephen (1995).
 Becoming a Critically Reflective Teacher.
 San Francisco: Jossey-Bass, 72–75.

 For more information about the teaching portfolio, see:

-Peter Seldin (2003).
+Seldin, Peter (2003).
 The Teaching Portfolio, 3rd ed.
 San Francisco: Jossey-Bass.

 More often than not, we reflect on (or worry about!) our teaching in isolation, without realizing that our own students can be a great source of feedback on the teaching and learning that takes place in our classrooms on a day-to-day basis.
 While end-of-semester evaluations tend to summarize the students’ overall responses to the class, this type of input comes too late to be of use to you and your students during the current semester.
 There are several techniques you can use to solicit ongoing feedback from your students on the class in general or the learning that takes place around specific topics and activities.

-After the first couple of weeks of class, ask students to take out a piece of paper and write down three things that have helped their learning in the class and, on the other side of the paper, three things the students would like to change about the class to improve it.
+After the first couple of weeks of class, ask students to take out a piece of paper and write down three things that have helped their learning in the class and, on the other side of the paper, three things the students would like to change about the class to improve their experience.
 After reviewing their responses, decide what you can and will change and what you either cannot change or find pedagogically unwise to change.
 You can also let the students know what you will be changing based on their suggestions.
 This type of informal feedback can be gathered at different points over the semester.

 Classroom Assessment Techniques (CAT) enable you to get feedback about the learning that has transpired in a particular class period or after a specific activity.
 Perhaps the most commonly used CAT is the “one-minute paper,” in which students are asked to write down answers to questions such as the following, “What was the most important thing you learned during this class?” and “What questions do you still have on this topic?”
 This type of technique enables you to find out how the students are processing and synthesizing material as well as which points need to be reiterated or elaborated before going on.